These questions are based on queries that members have sent to our ethics advisor and a summary of the responses.

 The ABPI/BHBIA Guidance notes on collecting adverse events, product complaints and special reporting situations during market research (August 2018) lists unapproved/off-label usage as a ‘special reporting situation’ associated with the use of an MAH's medicine, that should be reported, whether or not there is an associated AE.

 Under dosing may qualify as drug misuse, a medication error or off-label use and so should be forwarded.
 If in doubt, the guidance is to forward.
-You may also wish to contact the sponsoring company’s PV department for confirmation of the action to be taken.
+You may also wish to contact the commissioning company’s PV department for confirmation of the action to be taken.

 Yes, product complaints that do not involve an AE such as faulty packaging, do need to be forwarded.
 For full definitions of what constitutes adverse events, product complaints and special reporting situations, please see the BHBIA and ABPI’s Guidance notes on collecting adverse events, product complaints and special reporting situations during market research, available on the BHBIA website.